 What is Direct Arthrography?

 Arthrography is medical imaging to evaluate conditions of joints.
-It can either be indirect or direct.
+It can either be direct or indirect.
+Indirect arthrography is a medical imaging technique in which contrast material is injected into the blood stream and eventually absorbs into the joint.

 There are several methods to perform direct arthrography.

-Conventional direct arthrography of a joint uses a special form of x-ray called fluoroscopy after an injection of contrast material containing iodine is administered directly into the joint.
-Alternate methods of direct arthrography examinations may use magnetic resonance imaging (MRI) or computed tomography (CT) following the various contrast material injections into the joint.
+Conventional direct arthrography of a joint often uses a special form of x-ray called fluoroscopy to guide and evaluate the injection of iodine contrast material directly into the joint.
+In some cases, ultrasound may be used to guide the procedure.
+Alternate methods of direct arthrography examinations may also use magnetic resonance imaging (MRI) or computed tomography (CT) following contrast material injection into the joint.

 An x-ray (radiograph) is a noninvasive medical test that helps physicians diagnose and treat medical conditions.
 Imaging with x-rays involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
 X-rays are the oldest and most frequently used form of medical imaging.

-Fluoroscopy makes it possible to see bones, joints and internal organs in motion.
-When iodine contrast is injected into the joint, it fills the entire joint and becomes clearly visible during x-ray evaluation, allowing the radiologist to assess the anatomy and function of the joint.
-Although the injection is typically monitored by fluoroscopy, the examination also involves taking radiographs for documentation.
-The images are most often stored and viewed electronically.
+Fluoroscopy makes it possible to see bones, joints and internal organs in real time.
+When iodine contrast is injected into the joint, it fills the entire joint which becomes clearly visible during x-ray evaluation, allowing the radiologist to assess the anatomy and function of the joint.
+Although the injection is typically monitored by fluoroscopy, the examination also commonly involves taking radiographs for documentation.
+These images are most often stored and viewed electronically.

 Similarly, direct MR arthrography also involves the injection of a contrast material into the joint.
-The contrast material used for MR evaluation is different from that used for x-ray; it contains gadolinium, which affects the local magnetic field within the joint.
-As in conventional direct arthrography, the contrast material outlines the structures within the joint, such as cartilage, ligaments and bones and allows them to be evaluated by the radiologist after the MR images are produced.
+The contrast material used for MR evaluation is different from that used for x-ray; it contains gadolinium, which affects the local magnetic field within the joint and appears on the MR images.
+As in conventional direct arthrography, the contrast material outlines the structures within the joint, such as cartilage, ligaments and bones, and allows them to be evaluated by the radiologist after the MR images are produced.

 MRI uses a powerful magnetic field, radiofrequency pulses and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
-The images can then be examined on a computer monitor, printed or copied to CD.
+The images can then be examined on a computer monitor connected to an image archive (PACS system) or printed or copied to CD.
 MRI does not use ionizing radiation (x-rays).

 CT direct arthrography uses the same type of contrast material as conventional direct arthrography and may be supplemented by air to produce a double contrast CT arthrogram.
 CT makes cross sectional images processed by a computer using x-rays.